theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 ## Concluding remarks + next steps

-Phew, that was a long ride — but it's only the beginning of the journey to bring `wasmtime` to Theseus.
+Phew, that was a long ride — but it's only the beginning of the journey to bring Wasmtime to Theseus.
 We still have several optional features to port and implement, starting with full support for live JIT compilation of WASM modules.
-We then plan to integrate Theseus's [existing WASI implementation](https://github.com/theseus-os/Theseus/blob/0e61ea815cbf2dc4857b8e484a5f39587e6bc25a/kernel/wasi_interpreter/src/wasi_syscalls.rs) with our port of `wasmtime` such that we can more easily run legacy programs in a WASM environment.
+We then plan to integrate Theseus's [existing WASI implementation](https://github.com/theseus-os/Theseus/blob/0e61ea815cbf2dc4857b8e484a5f39587e6bc25a/kernel/wasi_interpreter/src/wasi_syscalls.rs) with our port of Wasmtime such that we can more easily run legacy programs in a WASM environment.

 This is a major addition to a [safe-language OS](https://www.theseus-os.com/Theseus/book/design/idea.html) like Theseus, which runs everything in a single address space and single privilege level, foregoing hardware protection in favor of reliance on language-provided safety to realize isolation between both applications and system components.
 Importantly, this will enable Theseus to safely execute unsafe code or legacy components written in unsafe languages, using WASM as a "sandbox" to prevent unsafe code from circumventing the type-based restrictions  ensured and obeyed by the rest of the OS's safe Rust environment.

-Further down the line, we would like to propose design changes to `wasmtime` such that it makes greater usage of traits to abstract away its platform-specific dependencies as much as possible.
+Further down the line, we would like to propose design changes to Wasmtime such that it makes greater usage of traits to abstract away its platform-specific dependencies as much as possible.
-This would make it easier to port `wasmtime` to new platforms, and ideally reduce the amount of mandatory unsafe code.
+This would make it easier to port Wasmtime to new platforms, and ideally reduce the amount of mandatory unsafe code.

 ### Small demo